 Second disclaimer – Eddie “The Mambo King” Torres is the GOAT (Greatest of All-Time).
 He is the dancer who codified and created the teaching methodology most Salsa/Mambo dancers use today.
 He is the original bad ass.
 Everyone else is benefiting from his greatness and striving to duplicate his style.
 Maria Torres (Eddie’s wife) and June Laberta (a fellow dance instructor) also share a great deal in his success.
 I HIGHLY encourage you to check out his YouTube channel.
 There are so many great videos and historical nuggets to witness.
 He and Delille “Mambo D” Thomas were the 1980s version of Adolfo Indacochea and Frankie Martinez.
 If you don’t know who the latter two dancers are, please keep reading.

-With that said – you may recognize all seven or you may find someone that you haven’t seen dance before – in either case, enjoy.
+With that said – you may recognize all seven or you may find someone that you haven’t seen dance before.
+In either case, enjoy.
 You’ll notice that most of my favorites are dancers who have been in the scene for a while.
 This list will be in no particular order.
-Fernando Sosa, Rodrigo Cortizar, Dom Ramark, Johnny Vazquez and Oliver Pinieda could also be on the list…maybe next time. :).
+Fernando Sosa, Rodrigo Cortazar, Dom Ramark, Johnny Vazquez, Oliver Pinieda and G-Ya could also be on the list…maybe next time. :).

 I love watching Franklin perform.
 His performances always seem to be very crisp, precise and full of flavor.
 The video highlights a show with Eddie Torres Jr. It’s one of my absolute favorites.
 Eddie could easily be on this list as well – but I don’t want to make the list really long!